section-engineering-education/engineering-education/articles/intro-to-C++-part01/index.md

   - url: /engineering-education/intro-to-C++-part01/hero.jpg
     alt: image example
 ---
-There are many languages in the industry at the moment, but C++ has been used for a long time now(back to 1979).
+There are many languages being used in the industry at the moment, but C++ has been used for a long time now (been around since 1979).
 It is being used by companies from young startups to well-established companies like Facebook and Google.
 <!--more-->
 ### Why C++?
 C++ is a powerful language.
 It allows a developer to have a lot of control as to how they use their computer resources.
 It is considered remarkably cheap and fast.
 Therefore, Developers always prefer C++ to build web browsers, game engines, games, and desktop apps.